Leading effective curriculum implementation (LECI)

 Triangulating internal and external data to determine the impact of curriculum change on staff and students.

-Module 5 will contribute 2 hours of NSW Education Standards Authority (NESA) Accredited PD in the priority area of 'delivery and assessment' of the NSW Curriculum/Early Years Learning Framework addressing standard descriptors 5.4.3 from the Australian Professional Standards for Teachers towards maintaining Proficient Teacher or Highly Accomplished Accreditation in NSW.
+Module 5 will contribute 3 hours of PD addressing Standard 5 from the Australian Professional Standards for Teachers.
+This contributes to maintaining Proficient Teacher or Highly Accomplished Teacher accreditation in NSW.

-Module 6 will contribute 2 hours of NSW Education Standards Authority (NESA) Accredited PD in the priority area of 'leadership to support the learning outcomes of students/children' from the NSW Curriculum/Early Years Learning Framework addressing standard descriptors 6.1.3 and 6.3.3 from the Australian Professional Standards for Teachers towards maintaining Proficient Teacher or Highly Accomplished Accreditation in NSW.
+Module 6 will contribute 2 hours of PD addressing standard descriptors 6.1.3 and 6.3.3 from the Australian Professional Standards for Teachers.
+This contributes to maintaining Proficient Teacher or Highly Accomplished Teacher accreditation in NSW.

 The leading effective curriculum implementation (LECI) ‘Meet the experts’ series: